 - Parties: Staff members invite students on campus to attend parties where they discuss the gospel.
 Party themes include making paper frames, talking about relationships and showing movies.

-- Summer English Camp: Last summer, students involved in Campus Crusade called their peers and invited them to spend 12 days in the woods learning English and exploring Christianity.
+- Summer English Camp: Last summer, students involved in Cru called their peers and invited them to spend 12 days in the woods learning English and exploring Christianity.
 30 students came and half indicated a decision to become a Christian.

 The staff members in Moldova are focusing on challenging students to live out their faith.
 For example, instead of just telling students how to do evangelism, staff members are now responsible for taking students they mentor one-on-one or in small groups to tell people how to know God.
 Also, they are asking students to help plan retreats and summer camps.